chenbool/ClassicCy/README.md

 `NOW SUPPORTS SHADOWLANDS & WOW CLASSIC`

+`At present, Chinese mainland play, Taiwan, Hong Kong can be normal use`

 ### Description
 `In and out of the battle when the alert, Speak in a group or group while interrupting a hostile spell casting spell`